jschicht/RawCopy/readme.txt

 Example for extracting $MFT from partition 2 on harddisk 1 and dumping it into e:\out:
 RawCopy.exe /FileNamePath:\\.\Harddisk0Partition2:0 /OutputPath:e:\out

-Example for extracting $MFT from second volume on PhysicalDrive0:
+Example for extracting $MFT from second volume on PhysicalDrive0, and save it as E:\out\MFT_Pd0Vol2.bin:
-RawCopy.exe /FileNamePath:\\.\PhysicalDrive0:0 /ImageVolume:2 /OutputPath:e:\out
+RawCopy.exe /FileNamePath:\\.\PhysicalDrive0:0 /ImageVolume:2 /OutputPath:e:\out /OutputName:MFT_Pd0Vol2.bin